How To Find Us

 Using the Carpark

-We are very fortunate to have limited parking available at Deen City Farm & Riding School, however please be aware that during busy times of year (especially sunny weekends and school holidays) the car parking spaces can fill up very quickly.
-It is important that we try to maintain vehicle access to the farm (whether that might be for deliveries or even emergency vehicles), so please ensure when parking that there is still enough space for large vehicles to pass.
+It is important that we maintain vehicle access to the farm (whether that might be for deliveries or emergency vehicles), so please ensure when parking that there is enough space for large vehicles to pass.
+Once the car park is full please find alternative places to park.
+Parking along the entrance road or blocking the public footpaths is not permitted.

 The drive and car park is open to the public during our regular opening hours, it closes to the public at 5:00pm.
 It is important to note that if your vehicle remains in our car park after this time, you may risk being locked in.
 All vehicles are left at the owners risk and we cannot be held responsible for any vehicles that have been left in the car park.